1 ripe banana

 Someone who I’ve grown close to over the past year said to me, “You’re a positive force.
 You really are such a positive force, Tiffany.”
 It took me a moment to gather the meaning from those words, especially because they were so unexpected.
 Ultimately, I think he was telling me that I have impacted him and potentially others in a really positive way, whether that be big or small.

-The best thing you can do at the end of the day is just laugh.
+No one breezes through a single day completely unscathed, and the best thing you can do at the end of the day is just laugh.
 Release some endorphins, let go.
-Almost any conversation I have with someone I sneak in a giggle here or there.
 A smile or a laugh–forced or not–is mirrored in whoever you’re talking to (so are frowns or scowls).

 My friend told me I was a positive force.
 I smiled, and as a result he smiled.
 IT’S SO SIMPLE!!!